robytecoder/sharing-chains-reconstruction/README.md

 ### Generate h5py

-To generate the h5py containing labels and features for a datast use:
+To generate the h5py containing labels and features for a dataset use:

 ```
 python generate-h5.py -db <name_of_db> -db_config <number_of_config>